keikai/doc/dev-ref/Introduction.md

 client-side UI , the server-side component, and the book data model with the formula evaluation engine.
 The UI is a grid like widget that you can in-place edit the content of each cell.
-The component is a server-side instance which your controller usually works with.
-The data model stores the actual Spreadsheet data.
+The component is a server-side Java object which your controller usually works with.
+The book data model stores the whole Spreadsheet's data.
 The formula evaluation engine is responsible for formula parsing and calculations.

 # Use in JSP